 However, when customers just want basic information - like their account balance, the status of their order, or just want to pay a bill over the phone - they really like the convenience of automated options that are fast, simple and convenient.
 Not only do they love it, but today, they expect it.
 To customers, a good IVR shows them you are a company that is equipped to help them, even out of hours.

-No matter your company size, a good IVR is the foundation for your whole customer engagement and has the ability to make your CX shine.
+No matter your company size, a good IVR, such as from Eckoh, is the foundation for your whole customer engagement and has the ability to make your CX shine.

 Latest Blog Items